Planning for Medical School

 - 1 semester of Biochemistry

 Some medical schools also require additional courses in calculus, comparative morphology, and quantitative analysis; others do not accept AP credits for prerequisite coursework.
-Since January 2015, behavioral sciences and biochemistry questions are also be included on the MCAT.
+Behavioral sciences and biochemistry questions are also be included on the MCAT.
 Although medical schools may not currently require these courses, they may be helpful in preparing for the MCAT.
 Principles of Psychology and an introductory sociology course (Social Patterns and Processes OR Social Problems) are the two courses at Southwestern that may be helpful in preparing for the behavioral sciences questions on the MCAT.
 Always check with the medical schools in which you are interested early in your undergraduate career for specific course requirements.

 What is the MCAT and When Should I Take It?